 They can be frozen for at least 3 months while holding their texture and still tasting great once you thaw and reheat them!
 To do so, you can let your plant-based stuffed peppers thaw in the fridge overnight and then bake for 15 minutes.

 If you’re in need of a super quick gluten-free dinner, grab however many frozen plant-based peppers you want from the freezer and pop them into the oven at 350° C for 20-30 minutes until they are hot on the inside.

 Here are some homemade topping ideas we love.

-Our favorite sauces for plant-based stuffed peppers
+Sauces for plant-based stuffed peppers

 Tips & adjustments for this recipe

 Just swap quinoa for white rice, brown rice, millet or barley.
 Pretty much any grain or pseudo-grain works!

 How to add more calories